gzalz/gba-dev/snake-gba/README.md

 ## Running Pre-Compiled ROM

 A pre-compiled ROM, `snake.gba`, is available in the `rom` directory.
-You can run this ROM on your GBA emulator or hardware.
+You can run this ROM on your favorite GBA emulator.
+I have yet to test on real hardware.

 ## Building